sosuisen/sosuisen-my-inventory-gatsby/README.md

 Using GitHub and GitDocumentDB is suitable for Continuous Deployment (CD) as shown in the figure below.

-Offline-first apps that use a key-value stores will be easier to sync by GitDocumentDB.
+Offline-first apps that use key-value stores will be easier to sync by GitDocumentDB.
 That is because
 - Git is distributed and can be synchronized by nature.
 - Local and remote DBs are completely the same database system (Git).
 - Git and Git platforms like GitHub are de facto.